NeustonIO/UnusedAssetFinder/README.md

 - See list of unused assets.
 - Delete what you don't need.

-## Notes
+## Configuration

-Assets in `Resources` folders are considered used and therefore excluded.

-Filter out more assets you want to exclude like this:
+Filter out assets you don't care about like this if you want:

 ```c#
 public class UnusedAssetConfiguration : IUnusedAssetConfiguration